-Overall, yes.
-Violent crimes are very rare and we never feel unsafe during our stays on Lake Atitlán.
-However, there are enough incidents that you need to be smart and take reasonable precautions.
+Yes, especially with regard to violent crimes, which are very rare.
+We never feel unsafe during our stays on Lake Atitlán, although there are enough incidents that you need to be smart and take reasonable precautions.
 Occasionally tourists are robbed at machete point while hiking, in particular on the popular trail to Santa Cruz.
 It is recommended to always hike in a group or hire a guide, and don’t carry valuables.

 Santiago Atitlan Summary